Caleb S.

 A well-structured persuasive essay is essential to effectively convey your argument and persuade your audience.
 The structure typically consists of three main parts: the introduction, body paragraphs, and conclusion.

-A persuasive essay should be at least five paragraphs long.
+A persuasive essay mostly follows a five-paragraph essay structure.
 With one introduction, three body paragraphs, and a conclusion.
 However, the number of body paragraphs can extend based on your topic.

 Introduction